FAQs for Readers

 Four possible explanations, in order of likelihood are:

 - You just signed up.
-As book lists are sent on Wednesday and Thursday (depending on the category), you might have to wait a few days to hear from us about new releases for the first time.
+As book lists are sent on Thursday, you might have to wait a few days to hear from us about new releases for the first time.

 - You didn’t click the confirmation link we sent you.
 If you subscribed, but haven’t yet confirmed your email address, we are unable to legally send you emails.
 If you are having problems confirming your subscription, contact us at firstname.lastname@example.org with a list of the categories you are trying to sign up for.

-- Your notification emails might be in your Spam or Junk folder.
-Double check those folders and then consider adding email@example.com to your list of approved email addresses, your contact list, or creating a filter that doesn’t send our emails to spam (depending on the program you use to check your emails).
+- Your notification email might be in your Spam or Junk folder.
+Double check those folders and then consider adding email@example.com to your list of approved email addresses, your contact list, or creating a filter that doesn’t send our emails to spam.

 - If there aren’t any relevant, high-quality books for a given category in a given week, we won’t send out an empty email for that category.
 This happens very often with the Calendars category, for example.
 You can check out the Archives section to verify if a given category had new selections during a particular week.